Abhaybsingh19w33/SAP/OData/16 Concurrency handling using ETag with timestamp field.md

 ![alt text](image-253.png)

-Click on Add Header button, and then add Header Name ‘If-Match’ with Value like W/”datetime’2022-10-25T13%3A37%3A04′”.
+Click on Add Header button, and then add Header Name 'If-Match' with Value like W/”datetime'2022-10-25T13%3A37%3A04′”.

-The template for the value is W/”datetime’YYYY–MM–DDTHH%3AMM%3ASS‘”.
+The template for the value is W/”datetime'YYYY–MM–DDTHH%3AMM%3ASS'”.
 You get this as a response header in GET request, so it can be copied from there.

 ![alt text](image-254.png)